DianaCarolina3/Clone-Google/README.md

 # Clone-Google
-This a proyect of the Clone Google
+This a project of the Clone Google

 * In this course HTML and CSS review